Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Proof of Theorem

 where the last inequality is due to the definition of the negative event $\gE_{\vv_t, -}$.
 So the sign of the value function is negative, and we also have the inner product being negative, so overall, the product of the value function sign and the inner product is still positive, i.e.,

 Now, we analyze the negative drift term $D_1$ under separated events as follows.
-Since on the filtration $\gF_t$, the variable $\vtheta_t$ is given and the randomness only comes from sampling the vector $\vv_t$, so we omit the filtration and denote the expectation over $\vv_t$.
+Since on the filtration $\gF_t$, the variable $\vtheta_t$ is given, and the randomness only comes from sampling the vector $\vv_t$, we omit the filtration and denote the expectation over $\vv_t$.

-where in the second last step, we use Lemma~\ref{lemma: normal-kinch} to relate the inner product to the gradient norm of the value function, and in the last inequality, we used the fact that the absolute value is no less than the original value.
+where in the second-to-last step, we use Lemma~\ref{lemma: normal-kinch} to relate the inner product to the gradient norm of the value function, and in the last inequality, we use the fact that the absolute value is no less than the original value.
 Then, it remains to analyze the additional terms.
 Notice that the sign of the value function difference in $D_1$ is either $-1$ or $1$, so we have:

 which is the same as the other additional term.
 By the definition of the margin event $\gE_{\vv_t,0}$, we have: